iAmKankan/NaturalLanguageProcessing-NLP/README.md

 # Natural Language Processing
 * **Natural language processing (NLP)**: It is the branch of artificial intelligence that helps computers understand, interpret and manipulate human language.
 * NLP draws from many disciplines, including computer science and computational linguistics, in its pursuit to fill the gap between human communication and computer understanding.
+## Natural Language Processing can be used for
+- Semantic Analysis
+- Automatic summarization
+- Text classification
+- Question Answering
+- Some real-life example of NLP is IOS Siri, the Google assistant, Amazon echo.

 ## Main approaches in NLP